HSTR - History-World

 HSTR 405 American Holy Land: 3 Credits (3 Other)

-PREREQUISITE: Any two of the following: HSTR 101IH or HSTA 101IH or HSTR 150D or HSTR 210IH or HSTA 220IH.
+PREREQUISITE: Any two of the following: HSTR 101IH or HSTA 101IH or HSTR 210IH or HSTA 220IH.
 (Sp) This course examines the ways in which the historical development of the idea of the "holy land" influenced both American culture and society as well as American views of and interactions with these regions in the modern world

 HSTR 407 Soviet Union: Rise & Fall: 3 Credits (3 Lec)